Skip to main content

 The tread depth has to be at least 3 mm for vehicles under 3.5 tonnes.
 In slushy or snowy conditions or in conditions that are difficult for other reasons, the tread depth of winter tyres should be at least 5 mm.

-Winter tires can be non-studded or studded.
+Winter tyres can be non-studded or studded.

 These regulations also apply to cars which have been registered abroad.